hoplon/hoplon/doc/Getting-Started.md

   template.

 ##### Loop Template
-* a container, denoted by the `:loop` attribute which takes the following arguments
+* the container, denoted by the `:loop` attribute which takes the following arguments
   * the looper to loop over
   * a binding for the index of the current item (an int, not a cell)